Justice and Welfare

 Growth

-Focusing on continuous growth and value addition is crucial for the business and partner's survival.
+Growth and value addition is crucial for the business and partner's survival.

 High return

-To prioritize Investment in real estate, technology, and safer societies.
+Prioritize Investment in real estate, technology, and safer societies.

 ASEAN absence of Justice